AkhilGonna/MobApp-GitHubSkills/README.md

-# restapi
+# Mobile App for GitHub User Analysis

-A new Flutter project.
+A new Flutter project which uses my REST API created by my Django project.

 ## Getting Started